What is TDS on Rent u/s 194IB?

 - In case of non-deduction of tax, an interest penalty of 1% per month is applicable from the date on which tax was deductible to the date on which such tax is deducted.

-The tenant of the property being an individual or a HUF (not liable to audit u/s 44AB) would have to deduct the TDS and deposit the same in Government treasury.
+The tenant of the property being an individual or a HUF (not liable to audit u/s 44AB) would have to deduct the TDS as well as deposit the same in Government treasury.

-Form 16C is the TDS certificate to be issued by the deductor (Tenant of property) to the deductee (Landlord of property) in respect of the tax deducted and deposited as TDS on rent under section 194IB of the Income-tax Act, 1961
+Form 16C is the TDS certificate to be issued by the deductor (Tenant of property) to the deductee (Landlord of property) in respect of the tax deducted as well as deposited as TDS on rent under section 194IB of the Income-tax Act, 1961

 The tax deductor is not required to apply for TAN in order to deduct TDS U/S 194IB.
 CBDT has notified form 26QC filling return under this section & this form is PAN based.